-Some courses may require the purchase of a textbook.
+Some courses for special instructional programs may require the purchase of a textbook.
 The Reid State Technical College Bookstore, located on the main campus in Building 300, will have a listing of required books for purchase.
 Depending on the course, books may already be included in the price of the course.